-We ]returned to Mali in 2011 so that he could run for the presidency.
+We returned to Mali in 2011 so that Yeah could run for the presidency.
 The elections were to be held on 29th April 2012 with a final runoff in May.
 A military coup in 2012 destroyed the democracy of 22 years.
 Fresh elections were then held in July 2013.
 Unfortunately our hope for a new Mali did not see fruition.

-We continue our fight for a new Mali filled with opportunities for all Malians.
-We continue to do this through our foundation Empower Mali and Yeah’s role as Mayor of Ouelessebougou.
+We also continue our fight for a new Mali filled with opportunities for all Malians.
+We continue to do this through our foundation Empower Mali.

 Empower Mali is a non profit foundation looking to improve access to education, healthcare, clean water, clean energy and leadership training.
 EM partners with local leaders and communities in Mali to create sustainable projects that move the community further.
 You can volunteer or donate at http://www.empowermali.org